-I spent last weekend in Dunstable meeting up with some old friends and workmates.
-Around 20 years ago, I lived on the outskirts of the Bedfordshire town with the affluence of Buckinghamshire to the west and the effluence of Luton to the east (only kidding Lutonians its great really!).
+I spent last weekend in Dunstable meeting up in the company of some old friends and workmates.
+Around 20 years ago, I lived on the outskirts of the Bedfordshire town with the affluence of Buckinghamshire to the west and the effluence of Luton to the east (only kidding Lutonians, its great really!).

 I lived there during a nine year stint when I worked in London as a computer operator, in the late 1980’s and early 1990’s.
 My memories of it are as a pleasant town with a scattering of decent pubs, shops, restaurants and an old bloke called Harold.

 It seemed strange being back in the town after such a long time.
-A couple of the lads I met up with have been friends since I was a 20 year old; who I worked with in both Gateshead and London.
+A couple of the lads I met up with have been friends since I was a 20 year old, a bond forged while colleagues and friends in both Gateshead and London.

 They are both a bit older than me and when I started working with them as a young lad, they took me under their wing.
-Yes, they both took turns at putting me in a headlock in the sterile penguin suits we had to wear in the Compower computer room.
+Yes, they both took turns at putting me in a headlock in the sterile penguin suits we had to wear in the National Coal Board computer room.

 Unfortunately, she didn’t take me under her wing at work!